Basics: How to Choose an Umbrella

 Since the light source can be very close with a shoot-thru, it can also be very powerful.
 If you do outdoor headshots and compete with the sun's light level, this kind of thing matters.
 You'll want a shoot-through.
 Just come in as close as possible with that light source and keep it barely out of the frame.

-Double-Fold or Regular
+Double-Fold or Standard

-Apples to apples, the prices are all in the same neighborhood, so this is really a physical size choice.
+Apples to apples, the prices are all in the same neighborhood, so this is really a physical size vs. durability choice.
 The double-folds are wonderful little umbrellas, and at 43" they are great for general use.
 But you do have to be careful with them because they are constructed in a fairly lightweight manner to allow every thing to collapse upon itself.

 That said, if you aren't using them in windy conditions they will hold up fine if you are careful.
-And you can make the tip of the shaft (where it gets clamped) stronger with a pencil stub.

 Medium or Large